wesbos/dad-jokes/readme.md

 ---

-**Q:** What did the female developer that can not understand husband's behavior do?
+**Q:** What do you do when you can't understand your husband's behavior?

 **A:** man man